-Many taxpayers are unable to pay their tax debt as they don’t have the money.
-Non-Collectible Tax Status (or CNC) may be a potential solution for individuals facing such a situation.
+Many taxpayers are unable to pay their tax debt for a variety of reasons including simply not having the money to do so.
+Currently Non-Collectible Tax Status (or CNC) may be a potential solution for individuals facing such a situation.
 The IRS places the accounts of such taxpayers in CNC status if they can prove that clearing the unpaid taxes will lead to “economic hardship”.
 The onus of proving this to the IRS, however, is on the taxpayer, and the IRS will not go ahead and flag an account as CNC, unless requested.

 Reasons for Placing an Account in CNC

 While “economic hardship” is one of the primary reasons, there are certain other reasons for which the IRS may place an account in Currently Non-Collectible status.
-Here are some of the other reasons due to which the IRS may place an account in CNC status:
+Here are some of the other reasons the IRS may place an account in CNC status:

 - Inability to track or locate the taxpayer